How Is A Weekend at Woodloch Pines?

 The Hotel: Woodloch Pines Resort

-Where: Hawley, Eastern PA
+Where: Hawley, Eastern Pennsylvania

-Woodloch Pines (*check rates!) is an all-inclusive resort that sits on the rural edge of the Pocono Mountains.
+*Woodloch Pines is an all-inclusive resort that sits on the rural edge of the Poconos.
 Rather than one large hotel, the resort has a series of small buildings and cabins that dot a woodsy campus on the shore of a picture-perfect lake.
 Getting out of our car after our three-hour drive from Brooklyn I smelled autumn air, looked around and said, “Wow, this is beautiful.”
 The remote location helps families to feel as though they’ve gotten away and is part of the appeal.

 Think of the Catskills resort that was the setting for “Dirty Dancing,” updated with zip lines, yoga and music from “Hamilton” on Broadway-show night (yes, there are theme nights).